solliancenet/challenge-big-data-vis/hands-on-lab/big-data-viz-challenge.md

 In this Challenge, you will create a baseline environment for Azure Data Factory development to further operationalize data movement and processing.
 You will create a Data Factory service and then install the Data Management Gateway, which is the agent that facilitates data movement from on-premises to Microsoft Azure.

+Download the AdventureWorks sample data from http://bit.ly/2zi4Sqa.
+If you are having trouble downloading the file, a zip file called FlightsAndWeather.zip is included in the lab-files folders.

+Extract it to a new folder called C:\Data on the VM.

 ### Challenge 3 Tasks to complete

 - Task 1: Download and stage data to be processed